US says ivory-billed woodpecker, 22 other species extinct

 Around the globe, some 902 species have been documented as extinct.
 The actual number is thought to be much higher because some are never formally identified, and many scientists warn the earth is in an “extinction crisis” with flora and fauna now disappearing at 1,000 times the historical rate.

-It’s possible one or more of the 23 species included in Wednesday’s announcement could reappear, several scientists said.
+It’s possible one or more of the 23 species named Wednesday could reappear, several scientists said.

 A leading figure in the hunt for the ivory-billed woodpecker said it was premature to call off the effort, after millions of dollars spent on searches and habitat preservation efforts.